-The energy rollercoaster
+The rollercoaster of energy

-Some tips to control your glucose levels
+Taking control of your glucose levels

 So, how do we go about leveling out this stomach-churning rollercoaster ride?
 Well, here are a few tips:

 - Eat regularly – this helps stabilise blood glucose levels

 - Try your hand at healthy snacks like our delicious Nakd Apricot Crunch bar which pairs natural sugars with chewy nuts, this mix helps bring balance to your glucose levels

 - Section and keep to a balanced diet made up of roughly 25% starchy carbs, 25% protein, and 50% salad or veg

 - Invest in wholegrain carbs such as pasta, rice or bread instead of their regular white alternatives

 - Include an increased amount of protein in your meals to stabilise the effect of glucose

 - Eat fruit sparingly – they’re incredibly good for you but are high in natural sugars